-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Ocean Renewable Power Company Alaska, LLC Acoustic Monitoring of Beluga Whale Interactions with Cook Inlet Tidal Energy Project \$600,000 FY09 Advanced Water Power FOA Alaska
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Ocean Renewable Power Acoustic Monitoring of Beluga \$600,000 FY09 Advanced Water Alaska Company Alaska, LLC Whale Interactions with Cook Power FOA Inlet Tidal Energy Project

-Ocean Renewable Power Company (ORPC) Alaska is conducting a two-year study on the effects of tidal turbines on beluga whales in Cook Inlet, Alaska.
+Ocean Renewable Power Company Alaska is conducting a two-year study on the effects of tidal turbines on beluga whales in Cook Inlet, Alaska.
 Cook Inlet is home to some of the greatest tidal energy potential in the United States, as well as an endangered population of beluga whales.
 Successful permitting and operation of a tidal power project in Cook Inlet will require a rigorous biological assessment of the potential and realized effects of the tidal turbines on the Inlet beluga whales.
-This project will collect baseline data to characterize pre-deployment patterns of marine mammal distribution, relative abundance, and behavior in ORPC Alaska's proposed deployment areas near Fire Island and near East Foreland at the initial pilot project site.
+This project will collect baseline data to characterize pre-deployment patterns of marine mammal distribution, relative abundance, and behavior in Ocean Renewable Power Company Alaska's proposed deployment areas near Fire Island and near East Foreland at the initial pilot project site.
 This project will attempt to adapt the use of passive hydroacoustic devices (previously utilized with Bowhead whales in the Beaufort Sea) to determine both relative abundance and location of beluga whale vocalizations within the proposed deployment areas.
-Hydroacoustic data collected during this effort will also be used to characterize the ambient acoustic environment of the proposed project sites pre-deployment as required by project licensing.
+Hydroacoustic data collected during this effort will also be used to characterize the ambient acoustic environment of the proposed project sites pre-deployment, as required by project licensing.
 The project will compare this method with other passive hydrophone technologies and visual observation techniques performed simultaneously and recommend a best practice for future data collection based on the results.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Ocean Renewable Power Company Alaska, LLC Abrasion Testing of Critical Components of Hydrokinetic Devices \$240,000 FY10 MHK Technology Readiness Advancement Initiative FOA Alaska
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Ocean Renewable Power Abrasion Testing of Critical \$240,000 FY10 MHK Technology Alaska Company Alaska, LLC Components of Hydrokinetic Readiness Advancement Devices Initiative FOA During the December tions •

-Ocean Renewable Power Company (ORPC) Alaska is working with the University of Alaska Anchorage (UAA) to convert tidal and river currents into emission-free electricity.
-The project tests the performance of core ORPC Alaska device components in a laboratory setting that replicates environmental conditions encountered in Alaskan deployments.
-The project specifically focuses on understanding wear caused by high suspended sediment concentrations at tidal and river energy sites common in Alaska.
-One area of concern is the effect of sediments from the marine environment on device bearings and seals, since failures of these components could lead to both loss of efficiency and catastrophic system failures.
-The project performs laboratory testing of various combinations of bearings and seals to determine the relationships between bearing wear rates and seal failures due to suspended sediment abrasion.
-ORPC's proprietary turbine-generator unit is being tested in Cobscook Bay, Maine, which is a lower suspended sediment concentration environment.
+Ocean Renewable Power Company (OPRC) Alaska worked with the University of Alaska Anchorage (UAA) to convert tidal and river currents into emission-free electricity.
+The project tested the performance of core ORPC Alaska device components in a laboratory setting that replicates environmental conditions encountered in Alaskan deployments.
+The project specifically focused on understanding wear caused by high-suspended sediment concentrations at tidal and river energy sites common in Alaska.
+One area of concern is the effect of sediments from the marine environment on device bearings and seals, as failures of these components could lead to both loss of efficiency and catastrophic system failures.
+The project performed laboratory testing of various combinations of bearings and seals to determine the relationships between bearing wear rates and seal failures due to suspended sediment abrasion.
+ORPC's proprietary turbine-generator unit was tested in Cobscook Bay, Maine, which is a lower-suspended sediment concentration environment.
 The UAA research will provide ORPC Alaska with an ability to test and adapt its technology to new and diverse conditions.
 The lessons learned will be applicable in future hydrokinetic projects worldwide.

-Project Recipient Project Title DOE Funding Amount Funding Source Project Location Ocean Renewable OCGen TM Module Mooring Project \$1,034,534 FY09 Advanced Maine Power Company, LLC Water Power FOA Project Description
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location Ocean Renewable OCGenTM Module Mooring Project \$1,034,534 FY09 Advanced Maine Power Company, LLC Water Power FOA